slowdivePTG/Notes/Accretion Processes/Chapter 2. Fluid Dynamics.md

 $$
 **$\nu$ in a microscopic perspective**

-Consider a flow with coherent bulk velocity $u_x(y)$ along the $x$-axis, we try to count how much momentum is exchanged at the surface of $y=y_0$ per unit area per unit time, that is, the shear stress.
+Consider a flow with coherent bulk velocity $v_x(y)$ along the $x$-axis, we try to count how much momentum is exchanged at the surface of $y=y_0$ per unit area per unit time, that is, the shear stress.

 For simplicity, all we need to consider is a thin layer within $[y-l_\text{mfp},y+l_\text{mfp}]$, since we assume mometum is fully exchanged in the first collision.
 In this way, statistically, particles outside this layer cannot transport momentum to the surface $y=y_0$.